-The Board shall annually review the remuneration structure and policy within the Group.
-The Board shall annually review the remuneration packages of the CEO and management, and shall review the remuneration packages of directors at least every second year.
+The Board shall annually review and recommend changes to remuneration structure and policy within the Group.
+The Board shall annually review the remuneration packages of the CEO and executive, and shall review the remuneration packages of directors at least every second year.